galvdat-hthieu/vgupe2024_team2/README.md

 ### Deployment Diagram

+Below is the link to the component diagram of our prroject.

-<a href=".document/diagrams/deployment/deployment.jpg">Deployment Diagram</a>
+<a href=".document/diagrams/deployment/usecase-Deployment.png">Deployment Diagram</a>

 ### Component Diagram
-Below is the link to the component diagram of our prroject
+Below is the link to the component diagram of our prroject.

+<a href=".document/diagrams/component/usecase-Component.drawio.png">Component Diagram</a>

 ## UI Display
 <table>